M-BIC Research

 The Brain and Language group aims at understanding cognitive and brain mechanisms underlying language and language development.
 Our research investigates neural transformations of auditory (speech perception) and visual (reading, object perception) signals into meaningful messages and of thoughts and images into speech plans (speech production).
 Furthermore we investigate the formation and fine-tuning of these transformations during typical and anomalous language development (dyslexia).

 Our research employs tailored psychophysical paradigms for adults and children with and without language disorders, combined with measurements of brain activity at high temporal (EEG), spatial (fMRI at 3T, 7T) and spatio-temporal (ECoG) resolution.
-We zoom into underlying brain mechanisms by analyzing our data using advanced analysis techniques including multivariate EEG/fMRI pattern analysis, functional connectivity and fMRI ‘encoding’ analysis.
-Moreover we assess individual brain-behavior relations by linking these brain measures to different types of behavioral measures including on-line task performance, real-time MRI of vocal tract gestures and cognitive and reading skills.
+We zoom into underlying brain mechanisms by analysing our data using advanced analysis techniques including multivariate EEG/fMRI pattern analysis, functional connectivity and fMRI ‘encoding’ analysis.
+Moreover we assess individual brain-behaviour relations by linking these brain measures to different types of behavioural measures including on-line task performance, real-time MRI of vocal tract gestures and cognitive and reading skills.

 Members